 The Management Adapter is obtained through the association of the M2M Node and the M2M Service Capability.

-The M2M Node is associated with the M2M Service Subscription
+The M2M Node is associated with the M2M Service Subscription.

-Figure 6.2.1.2-1 M2M Service Subscription For Management Adapter Entity Relationships
+Figure 6.2.2.3-1: M2M Service Subscription For Management Adapter Entity Relationships